-Clear area of personnel.
-Alert Fire Brigade and tell them location and nature of hazard.
-Control personal contact with the substance, by using protective equipment as required.
-Prevent spillage from entering drains or water ways.
+Clear area of personnel and move upwind.
+Alert Fire & Emergency New Zealand and tell them location and nature of hazard.
+Wear breathing apparatus plus protective gloves.
+Prevent, by any means available, spillage from entering drains or water course.
+Stop leak if safe to do so.
 Contain spill with sand, earth or vermiculite.
 Collect recoverable product into labelled containers for recycling.
 Absorb remaining product with sand, earth or vermiculite and place in appropriate containers for disposal.
 Wash area and prevent runoff into drains or waterways.
 If contamination of drains or waterways occurs, advise emergency services.